ABC CODE OF CONDUCT

 Our world has significantly evolved into a technology centered world.
 The advancement of technology is something ABC celebrates for the many beneficial functions that it has presented.
 Through media ABC has had the opportunity to spread the news about what God is doing in African through African Bible Colleges.
 Media has also printed the opportunity to connect with missionary staff, faculty, and leaders.
 The vast advancement of technology has been a HUGE blessing to our Mission Hospital in Malawi and each one of our radio and TV stations.
 Media in many cases can be a blessing but media can also be an unfortunate hindrance in ministry.
 In line with our Code of Conduct to live above reproach ABC has guidelines for appropriate behavior on media.

 ABC has the right to monitor all social media platforms of missionary staff.
-These include: blog postings, instagram account, Facebook account, twitter account, and snapchat account.
+These include: blog postings, instagram account, Facebook account, twitter account, snapchat account and any other media related accounts.

 ABC has a no drinking and no smoking policy on each one of our campus locations.
 If content is posted on any of your social media accounts during the duration of your stay with ABC, ABC has the right to ask you to take down any offensive postings or photos.